Saving Up For Your First Home

 Aside from your monthly salary, look into additional sources of funds like bonuses, tax refunds, and monetary gifts.
 Saving your money instead of splurging it on a new phone or a new gadget can definitely keep you on track towards your dream home.
 Add this up to your spreadsheet and see how much closer you are to your goal.

-Lenders lend money to people who shows financial responsibility.
+Lenders lend money to people who show financial responsibility.
 They would prefer to see down payment coming from the borrowers as it demonstrates a borrower's ability to save and make payments.